 Now you have some context for my

 My Homemade Asian Hot Sauce is a flavorful sauce that is similar to sriracha, though a little thinner and smoother, with a slightly deeper flavor.
 This is my go-to sauce on any Asian food, and pizza.
 Yes, pizza!
 If you ever wanted a hot sauce for your pizza, I got the goods right here!

-You can make hot sauce and just store it in the fridge, but if you are like me and enjoy building up a little stockpile to enjoy throughout the year, invest in some bottles and caps.
-They aren’t expensive and you can reuse the bottles.
-This sauce is shelf stable for 6 months when properly bottled.
+You can make hot sauce and just store it in the fridge, but if you are like me and enjoy building up a little stockpile to enjoy throughout the year, invest in some bottles and caps (affiliate link).
+They aren't expensive and you can reuse the bottles.
+This sauce is shelf-stable for 6 months when properly bottled.